Official websites use .gov

 Single Patient Expanded Access

-Single patient expanded access is a pathway for patients with serious or life-threatening conditions to access an investigational drug or device outside of a clinical trial when there are no comparable or satisfactory alternatives.
-It's essentially a way to get access to a treatment that hasn't been formally approved by the FDA for a specific patient when standard treatments are not effective or available.
+Single patient expanded access allows patients with serious or life-threatening conditions to receive an investigational drug, biologic, or device outside of a clinical trial when no comparable or satisfactory alternatives are available.

-To use this pathway, you, as the sponsor-investigator, must ask the FDA for 'Authorization to Use Alternative IRB Review Procedures.'
+To use this pathway, the sponsor-investigator must request “Authorization to Use Alternative IRB Review Procedures” from the FDA.
 You can do this by filling out section 10.b. on FDA form 3926, or if you’re using FDA form 1571, you can include a separate attachment with your request.

 Please note, this pathway is only available when you, the physician sponsor-investigator, will hold the IND.
-It is not available if a pharmaceutical sponsor will hold the IND.
+It is not available if your Institute or a pharmaceutical sponsor will hold the IND.

 What to submit to the NIH IRB

-To get the IRB Chair's concurrence, you need to start a new study in PROTECT.
-Make sure to attach the following documents to your submission:
+To obtain IRB Chair's concurrence, submit a new study in PROTECT.
+Attach the following documents to your submission:

 • A completed "single patient use expanded access form," which you can find in the IRB Library in PROTECT under the “templates” tab.